Stocks Fall as Investors Return to Less Risky Assets

 Major U.S. stock indexes fell Tuesday and investors resumed their buying of less risky assets, putting the market's recent recovery temporarily on hold.

-Stocks, from banks to material firms to consumer staples, broadly fell, as investors remained edge over the U.S. and China's trade conflict and how the Federal Reserve plans to proceed with monetary policy.
-The losses pressured the Dow Jones Industrial Average and the S&P 500 throughout the session, putting both indexes on track to post their first declines in four trading sessions.
+Shares of companies from banks to material firms to consumer staples broadly retreated, as investors remained on edge over the U.S. and China's trade conflict and how the Federal Reserve plans to proceed with monetary policy.

+The Dow Jones Industrial Average and the S&P 500, which remained under pressure most of the day, accelerated their declines over the last 10 minutes of the trading session.

 "We're in a quiet period watching monetary and trade policy as key drivers of the market and should help keep volatility fairly high going into the third quarter," said Tom Hainlin, global investment strategist at U.S. Bank's Ascent Private Wealth Management group.

-Small gains among shares of consumer discretionary stocks helped major indexes avoid even deeper losses.
-The sector got a boost after Home Depot reported solid earnings for its most recent quarter.

 Tuesday's selloff wasn't unusual, some investors said, considering the Dow and S&P 500 rose 2.6% and 2.9%, respectively over the previous three trading sessions.
-That recovery put both indexes back within 5% of their July records.
-Still, investors said the next catalysts for stocks are likely to be signs the U.S. is truly on a path toward resolving trade tensions and that the economy is holding up.
+That recovery had put both indexes back within 5% of their July records, and Tuesday's pullback widened that gap again.
+The stock market will likely struggle to break past that watermark unless the U.S. makes progress on a resolving its trade fight with China, analysts said.

 There's "fatigue" at the moment, said Gregory Perdon, co-chief investment officer at Arbuthnot Latham, adding that the market is likely in "a sideways summer of trading activity."

-Material stocks, which are sensitive to trade and global economic concerns, fell 1%, extending their rout this month to more than 3%.

-Energy stocks also stumbled alongside a slide in oil prices, while financial stocks were hit by the latest slide in bond yields, which usually make it harder for banks to make money on loans.
+Financial, material and consumer-staple stocks in the S&P 500 all fell more than 1%, reversing the gains those sectors notched a day earlier.
+Shares of banks were hit particularly hard following the latest slide on bond yields, which usually make it harder for banks to make money on loans.

+Energy stocks also stumbled alongside a decline in oil prices, deepening the industry's slide this month to more than 8%.

-Despite the fatigue in other corners of the market, shares of consumer discretionary stocks maintained their gains throughout most of the session.
-They were led higher by Home Depot shares, which added 4.4% after the home-improvement chain reported earnings that topped expectations, even as it cut its sales forecast and warned the potential effects of tariffs could weigh on growth.
-Shares of other retailers, including rival Lowe's, followed Home Depot higher.
+Consumer-discretionary stocks also reversed an earlier gain late in the session, sapping the stock market of its one pillar of support.
+The sector ended down nearly 0.1% despite a gain of $9.14, or 4.4%, to $217.09 among shares of Home Depot.
+The home-improvement chain reported earnings that topped expectations, even as it cut its sales forecast and warned the potential effects of tariffs could weigh on growth.

+Investors, meanwhile, moved money into other asset classes, especially the so-called havens, which are considered more durable stores of value during periods of economic stress.

+Investors sought the safety of U.S. Treasuries, pushing prices higher for the first time in three trading sessions.
+That sent the yield on the 10-year Treasury note down to 1.557% from 1.603% a day earlier.

 Mr. Perdon says fears of a sharp downturn and the need for rate cuts may have been overblown, adding that the response to the financial crisis from the Fed continued to distort bond-yield curves.